makaubenson/modal-window/readme.md

 - `console.log(btnsOpenModal);`- //Looping through three buttons with the same class
 - `for (let i = 0; i < btnsOpenModal.length; i++)`
 - `{ console.log(btnsOpenModal[i].textContent); }`
+- `btnsOpenModal` is treated as an array

+## Events Continuation

+- To track an event, we must attach an event handler/listener to the element